datalets/public-health-ch/README.md

 ## Development environment

 The easiest way to set up your machine would be to use [Vagrant](https://vagrantup.com), then in the project folder in the terminal type: `vagrant up`.
-Then when it is ready, follow instructions for *Database setup*.
+Then when it is ready, follow instructions for *publichealth/static/org/archive-message.htmlDatabase setup*.

 To set up a full development environment, follow all these instructions.